-For Beginners® is the graphic nonfiction series that deconstructs complex ideas and makes them accessible to the everyday reader.
+For Beginners® is a graphic nonfiction series that deconstructs complex ideas and makes them accessible to the everyday reader.
 Every book in the series serves one purpose: to present the works of great thinkers and subjects alike in a straightforward, accessible manner.
-With subjects ranging from philosophy, to politics, to art and beyond, the For Beginners series covers a range of topics in a humorous comic book-style.
-Every book takes a comprehensible approach that respects the intelligence of its audience condensing important ideas so readers can know more and read less.
+With subjects ranging from philosophy to politics, art, and beyond, the For Beginners series covers a range of topics in a humorous comic book-style.

 The story of the For Beginners series spans the course of decades and some twenty countries the world over, but it begins in Harlem, with Glenn Thompson, the publisher and founder of Writers and Readers, the publishing cooperative that would one day become what is now For Beginners.